pretoriusdre/resume/README.md

 ## Contributing:

 - If you would like to contribute, first raise a bug report or feature request under the Github issues.
+- You can then submit your proposed changes via pull request.